ksauraj/toxin/README.md

 toxin (termux)
 ============
+>Generate and Embed payload in apk with termux.

 ## Overview
+A simple tool written in bash for making the process of embedding payload inside apk less painful.
+This tool might be inspired from various other tools available on web.

+## WHY ?
-A simple tool written in bash for making the process of embedding payload inside apk more easier in termux.
-The tool might be inspired from various tools available on web.
-This tool will make your life easier for embedding payload inside apk as it will install metasploit if you haven't already.
-Also it will download all dependencies, so it will be less pain for you.
+Embedding payload inside apk with termux was very painful earlier.
+So, this tool will make your life easier for embedding payload inside apk.
+Also it will install metasploit if you haven't already.
+Also it will download all dependencies for you.

 ## How to get started
 ### Do basic setup for termux.